isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v10ii.py.png" width="110%"/></div>

 ???
-Here we combine code hoisting with strength reduction and replace a few SQRTs which are expensive operations to save many cheap ones like additions and multiplications.
+Here we combine code hoisting with strength reduction and replace a few SQRTs which are expensive operations to save many cheaper ones like additions and multiplications.

 ---